iterate-ch/docs/CLI/index.md

 ## Credentials

 You can pass username as part of the URI prepending to the hostname with `username@host`.
-Alternatively use the `--username` option.
+Alternatively, use the `--username` option.
 You can give the password with the `--password` option or you will be prompted before the connection is opened by the program if no password matching the host is found in your login keychain (OS X) or user configuration shared with Cyberduck (Windows).

 ### Private Key